mannamraju/PDF-to-MD-Converter/output/Data-Feed-Kubernetes-scrubbed.md

 1. **Mosquitto**: not specific to AIO, but required to bridge messages with Machine’s RabbitMQ.
    - requires a 5GB mounted volume for storing queued messages.
    - Deployed as a StatefulSet and configured with ConfigMaps and Secrets
-   - See Spike - Connect AIO with External Message Broker  for more details on setting up a mosquitto broker as a bridge in Kubernetes.

 2. **AIO MQ**: AIO’s MQTT  message broker.
 This component may be redundant with the mosquitto broker depending on whether AIO features can integrate well with mosquitto.